 Rights in relation to automated decision making and profiling

 You have the right to not be subject to entirely automatic profiling algorithms.
 If any such algorithms are used you have the right to know details of their operation.
-You can request information about any automated profiling algorithms by sending email to email@example.com.
+You can request information about any automated profiling algorithms by sending email to [email protected].

 We may collect information from and process the following data about you:

+We may collect information about your computer, including your IP address, operating system and browser type, for system administration and to report aggregate information.
 You do not have to provide this information, any information we do collect, hold or process is done with your consent.

 The transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.